rpavlov/schedulr/README.md

 ## Description

-View available listings from service Providers, and book them for one of the available time-blocks that they've listed.
+View available listings from service Providers, and book their services for one of the available time-blocks that they've listed.

+Hit `http://fsi.memcpy.io/register` for a demo.

 ## Design decisions